Should you go with glass, plastic, or disposable bottles? Do you need a bottle warmer and sterilizer?

-Cons: They’re heavier than plastic and may shatter if dropped.
+Cons: They’re heavier than plastic and may shatter if you drop them.

 Pros: These reusable plastic bottles have a disposable sterilized liner for each feeding.
-They’re very convenient because they clean-up quickly.
+They’re very convenient because clean-up is quick.

 Cons: The disposable inserts may not be great for the environment, and the bottles are usually more expensive than regular plastic or glass.
 You also need to have a supply of liners, which can be costly.